cvg/crocodl-benchmark/README.md

 ## 4 Data

 In this section we will explain how to download our data and how to run benchmarking with your models.
-If you want to read more about data we provide can have a look [here](DATA.md).
-We host our data on [huggingface](https://huggingface.co/CroCoDL), considering you have have set up environments as we explained in section [Getting Started](#1-getting-started), here is how to download our dataset:
+If you want to read more about data we provide can have a look [here](DATA.md). considering you have have cloned our [repository](https://github.com/cvg/crocodl-benchmark) set up environments as we explained in section [Getting Started](#1-getting-started).
+Take not that if you are only running benchmarking, you need only benchmarking dependencies.
+Here is how to download our dataset:

 ### 4.1 Challenge data
+#### Step 1 - Download
 We provide a simple script to download all challenge data at once using git.
 The script will create the necessary folder structure such that data is ready out of the box.
 For the code to run smoothly, you should use given folder structure.
 Firstly, to download challenge data you can run:

 ```